panoply/esthetic/docs/readme.md

 # Markdown Customizations

-Markdown files will are processed using [markdown-it](https://github.com/markdown-it/markdown-it) and a couple of custom plugins.
-Frontmatter and JSON data files are used to the order of navigation and various other reference specific information.
+Markdown files are processed using [markdown-it](https://github.com/markdown-it/markdown-it) and a couple of custom plugins.
+Frontmatter and JSON data files are used to order navigation and various other reference specific information.

 - [Grid Container](#grid-container)
 - [Rule Heading](#rule-heading)